-essenscia is actively cooperating with regulators and other industry players in developing and implementing a risk-based regulatory framework for product safety.
-It is working hand-in-hand with authorities such as the European Chemicals Agency (ECHA) to put the ambitious legislation on hazard assessment & communication (CLP) and risk assessment & management (REACH) into practice.
-The sharing of experience and best practice between all industry players for a continuous improvement of implementation, especially towards SMEs, is happening through the essenscia VLARIP and WALRIP training programmes, recently being awarded with a CEFIC Responsible Care Award.
-It is a continuous effort and life-long engagement, for instance concerning the quality and updating of data in the REACH registration dossiers upon new scientific information and changing technical requirements.
+essenscia is actively cooperating with regulators and other sector players in developing and implementing a risk-based regulatory framework for product safety.
+The federation is working hand-in-hand with authorities such as the European Chemicals Agency (ECHA) to implement the ambitious legislation on hazard assessment & communication (CLP, Classification, Labelling and Packaging) and risk assessment & management (REACH, Registration, Evaluation, Authorization and Restriction of Chemicals).
+This requires relentless effort and a lifelong commitment, for example in terms of the quality and updating of data in the REACH registration dossiers in response to new scientific information and changing technical requirements.

-Health and safety information is not only shared with direct customers through the CLP labels on products and safety data sheets. essenscia’s product groups Detic and Phytofar are engaged in various programmes to better inform consumers as well.
-The dissemination of REACH registration hazard data and risk analysis on the ECHA website further increases transparency, not only within the supply chain but also to the general public. essenscia also has a strong partnership with the Belgian Poison Centre, a crucial organisation supporting citizens in the event of a chemicals-related incident.
+Health and safety information is not only shared with direct customers through the CLP labels on products and safety data sheets, but also with authorities and consumers. essenscia’s product groups Detic and Phytofar are engaged in various programmes to better inform consumers as well.
+The dissemination of REACH registration hazard data and risk analysis on the ECHA website further increases transparency, not only within the supply chain but also to the general public. essenscia has also a partnership with the Belgian Poison Centre, a crucial organisation supporting citizens in the event of a chemicals-related incident.

-Enforcement of the existing legislation on imported articles remains crucial not to import strictly regulated substances via finished articles, and thus exposing European consumers and the environment during use, waste and recycling stage.
-The RAPEX system (Rapid Alert Exchange System for dangerous non-food products) clearly demonstrates that more action is needed: of the products reported due to presence of restricted chemicals (25% of the products reported), products not respecting the hazardous chemicals limits specified in REACH represent a total of 605 cases reported of which almost 90% of them come from outside EU/EAA (2018 figures).
-Non-compliant toys (presence of restricted phthalates) and jewelry (nickel and cadmium content too high) make up the top 2, with most items imported from China.
-This data shows there is still clearly an enforcement need on imported articles – industry spends efforts in looking for alternatives while restricted chemicals keep being imported in finished articles exposing consumers and the environment.
+Enforcement of the existing legislation on imported articles remains crucial not to import strictly regulated substances through finished articles, and thus exposing European consumers and the environment during use, waste and recycling stage.
+The safety Gate system (Rapid Alert Exchange System for dangerous non-food products) yearly clearly demonstrates that more action is needed.
+In 2020, of the products reported due to presence of restricted chemicals (18% of the products reported), products not respecting the hazardous chemicals limits specified in REACH represent a total of 471 cases reported of which almost 77% of them come from outside EU/EAA, and due to on-line sales 17% of the origin was even unknown.
+Non-compliant toys (presence of restricted phthalates) and chemicals (specially non-compliant hand sanitizers which had a boost in production due to the COVID-19 crisis) make up the top 2 of 2020 non-compliant products related to chemicals legislation.